Griatch/vim-pudb/README.rst

 vim-pudb
 ========

-simple plugin allowing you to manage pudb breakpoint directly into vim.
+Simple plugin allowing you to manage pudb breakpoint directly into vim.
+This fork incorporates some fixes that were lingering in PRs on other forks.

-This plugin need vim to be compiled with +python
+This plugin need vim to be compiled with +python.
+NeoVim works well too.

 Installation
 ============

-The recommended way of installing is to use `vim-pathogen`_
+The recommended way of installing is to use `vim-pathogen`_.
+With Pathogen installed, just clone this repo to ``~/.vim/bundle``.

 How to use
 ==========

-To add/remove a breakpoint, you just need to call the command ``:TogglePudbBreakPoint``
+To add/remove a breakpoint, you just need to call the command ``:TogglePudbBreakPoint``.
+Make sure no other vim plugin is deactivating the SignColumn.
+You can clear all breakpoints with ``:ClearPudbBreakPoints``.

-For easy access, you can bind it to the F8 key.
+For easy access, you can for example bind the set command to the F8 key.

     ``nnoremap <F8> :TogglePudbBreakPoint<CR>``